-One of the more common questions we hear from potential river cruises is about what exactly is river cruise dress code and does it wary by ship?
-What should I wear and what do I need to pack?
+One of the more common questions we hear from potential river cruises is what should I wear and what do I need to pack?
 With baggage generally limited to one suitcase per person it is useful to understand what you might need.
 Well the first thing to say is that you certainly don’t need to pack a dinner jacket or evening gown.

-In contrast to their ocean going cousins river cruises are a much more casual affair.
+In contrast to their ocean going cousins river cruises are a much more casual affair with very few dress codes.
 The emphasis is definitely on comfort with a smart casual leaning.
 Although specific guidelines do vary from line to line the general principles are pretty consistent.

 Example of Storage Space on board the Scenic Jasper – Balcony Suite 205 sq ft